How Startups Use Venture Debt

 Venture debt is widely discussed in startup circles, but is often misunderstood.
 We work

-with about half of US venture-backed tech and life science companies.
+with nearly half of US venture-backed tech and life science companies.
 If you are a

 growing, venture-backed startup, find out if venture debt may be right for you.